microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessService.md

 ```

 ### -DefaultReminders
-The default reminders set in an appointment of this service.
+The default set of reminders for an appointment of this service.
+The value of this property is available only when reading this bookingService by its ID.
 To construct, see NOTES section for DEFAULTREMINDERS properties and create a hash table.

 ```yaml